Lars-Inge Svartenbrandt

-Lars-Inge Andersson (5 May 1945 – 15 April 2016) best known as Lars-Inge Svartenbrandt, later Lars Ferm and even later known as Lars Patrick Carlander, was a Swedish criminal.
+Lars-Inge Andersson (5 May 1945 – 15 April 2016), best known as Lars-Inge Svartenbrandt, later Lars Ferm and even later known as Lars Patrick Carlander, was a Swedish criminal.
 Svartenbrandt spent almost 40 years combined in prison for several robberies, violent crimes, and prison escapes.
 He was described as the "most dangerous man in Sweden".
 Svartenbrandt described himself as an "uncurable psychopath".

 Early life

 Lars-Inge Svartenbrandt grew up under unstable conditions in Dalarna.
-Twelve years old, he was placed under protective public care order (skyddsuppfostran) and ended up in juvenile detention school.
+At twelve years old, he was placed under protective public care order (skyddsuppfostran) and ended up in juvenile detention school.
 In May 1961 he celebrated his 16th birthday by escaping from a juvenile detention school.
 The following year, 1962, he broke into a military armory and received his first prison sentence but escaped the following year.
-In 1967 received his first detention sentence (interneringsdom) for grand theft (grov stöld) and threat to public servant (hot mot tjänsteman).
+In 1967, he received his first detention sentence (interneringsdom) for grand theft (grov stöld) and threat to public servant (hot mot tjänsteman).
 In 1969 came his first conviction for armed robbery when he was sentenced to four years in prison.

 1970s and 1980s

-Medially Svartenbrandt became first known in connection with the spectacular mass escape from the Kumla Prison in August 1972.
+Svartenbrandt first came to public attention in connection with the spectacular mass escape from the Kumla Prison in August 1972.
 He had managed to hide in a saucepan cupboard in the security department and the guards had not noticed that he was missing when they locked up the prisoners for the night.
 Svartenbrandt crawled out of his cupboard after a few hours and unlocked his fellow prisoners' cell doors using counterfeit keys.
-The escapers included Lars-Inge Svartenbrandt, Bosse Dynamit, Nisse Pistol, Kalle Kanon and the Yugoslav Embassy murderers Miro Barešić and Anđelko Brajković.
+The escapers included Lars-Inge Svartenbrandt, Bo "Bosse Dynamit" Wickman, Jan Holger "Nisse Pistol" Nilsson, Karl Bruno "Kalle Kanon" Karlsson and the Yugoslav Embassy murderers Miro Barešić and Anđelko Brajković.
 Together with 15 other hard-hit interns, including terrorist Miro Barešic, he climbed over the "fugitive walls" from what which was called Europe's safest prison, and disappeared.
 Svartenbrandt was arrested a week later in Lindesberg.
 The following year, in June 1973, he escaped along with three other prisoners in a garbage truck.
-Svartenbrandt and Nisse Pistol and two other companions jumped over the fence and hijacked the garbage truck by threatening the driver with a weapon they came across.
+Svartenbrandt and "Nisse Pistol" and two other companions jumped over the fence and hijacked the garbage truck by threatening the driver with a weapon they came across.
 They rammed the prison gate and disappeared.
 After two months on the run, Svartenbrandt was captured in Rörsås, south of Mariestad.
 Svartenbrandt was granted leave in October 1979 from Hall Prison to visit a doctor in Uppsala.
 Instead he freed his friend Benny Lilja who along with other prisoners had gone to the bathhouse in Södertälje.
 Svartenbrandt was waiting outside the bath house in a black Jaguar and Lilja got into the car and the two drove off.